 "@lat”refers to the latitude of the location, if this information was identified.

 "@long”refers to the longitude of the location, if this information was identified.

 When printed to screen, the content of the TSV output file is therefore the following:

 cat ./out/172172.out.tsv Toronto geonames:6167865 CA 43.70011 -79.4163 Germany geonames:2921044 DE 51.5 10.5 Washington geonames:4140963 US 38.89511 -77.03637 Montreal geonames:6077243 CA 45.50884 -73.58781 Wimbledon geonames:4668339 US 35.71814 -83.97907 France geonames:3017382 FR 46 2

 ./out/172172.out.tsv in Excel, for example, you can see that the information is now presented in column format, in this case listing the place name, the GeoNames ID, the country code, the latitude and the longitude (see Figure 8).

 Once you have extracted the geo-location information from the

-*out.xml file(s) you can use it as input into your favourite mapping tool though you will have to adjust the format depending on your needs.
+*out.xml file(s) you can read it into a data frame and use it as input into your favourite mapping tool though you will have to adjust the format depending on your needs.